 So the system can't really deal with that?

 Nor can our psyches.
 I think this guy's main toolkit is the salesman's toolkit.
 A salesman really isn't bothered by what he or a colleague might have said yesterday.
 He's trying to make the sale today.
 He says what he has to say to get the sale and move on and the only minute that counts is the present one.
 He's certainly not future-oriented because ‘I'm in your house now, I’ve got to close this thing’.

-Do you know if anybody in the administration as has heard any other songs, yet?
+Do you know if anybody in the administration has heard any of the songs, yet?
 I'd love to know what their reaction was.

 I have no idea.
 If we're going to find out, it's not going to be right away.
 From everything I hear and read, the fear of being seen to be critical of this guy is rampant in the White House, and you express anything that he can interpret as criticism at your peril.

 It's weird that he combines that shamelessness I was talking about with the thinnest skin in the animal kingdom.

 Harry Shearer’s album The Many Moods of Donald Trump will be released in October.
 Keep an eye on https://harryshearer.com/ for more details.